generalui/hooks-for-redux/README.md

 * [github/redux-toolkit/IssuesListPage](https://github.com/reduxjs/rtk-github-issues-example/blob/master/src/features/issuesList/IssuesListPage.tsx)
 * 87 lines, 2000 bytes

 Redux-toolkit's solution mixes in the business logic of fetching the remote data.
-This is all handled by H4R's useRedux slices.
+This is all handled by H4R's createReduxModule slices.
 Further, RT makes IssuesListPage dependent on many things such that it only passes to child-components but never uses itself - a false dependency.
 For example, the pagination details (currentPage, pageCount, etc...) should only be a dependency of IssuePagination.

 Compare the full source of each project below: